 Blepharoplasty (Eyelid Surgery)

-Blepharoplasty, also referred to as eyelid surgery or eyelid lifts, improves the appearance of the upper eyelids, lower eyelids, or both.
+Blepharoplasty, also referred to as eyelid surgery or eyelid lifts, improves the appearance of the upper eyelids, lower eyelids or both.
+Eyelids are one of the first areas where aging can show and cosmetic eyelid surgery can provide a more youthful appearance.
 The purpose of eyelid surgery is to give patients a rejuvenated appearance to the surrounding area of your eyes, making you look more rested and alert.
-Cosmetic eyelid surgery enhances the eyelids also providing a more youthful appearance.

 Dr. Etai Funk specializes in plastic surgery of the face and neck exclusively and has an intimate understanding of eyelid anatomy and aesthetics.
 Many patients have chosen Dr. Funk as their blepharoplasty surgeon to correct drooping upper eyelifts and puffiness (bags) under their eyes.
 Below are a series of photos from patients who have received eyelid surgery at Funk Facial Plastics as well as frequently asked questions regarding blepharoplasty.